hardcodes/lmtyas/README.md

 ## External dependencies - libaries

-When using the feature *hacaoi-openssl*, an installed `openssl` library is needed on the server side and the header files are needed on your development machine.
+`openssl` header files are needed on your development machine.
+The library is used by 3rd party crates to access the certficate store.
+The final binary has no OpenSSL dependencies when compiled with default features.

 ## External dependencies - services